plmercereau/NixOS/README.md

 Edit `/etc/nixos/hardware-configuration.nix` and make sure that no swap device is mentionned and remove any spurious partitions left over from the previous Linux version (like `/var/lib/lxcfs`).

-Next, run the steps to download the NixOS config from [this section](#installing-the-os) and put the config in `/etc/nixos`, of course we are not mounting the filesystem under `/mnt/` here but working directly in `/etc/`.
+Next, run the steps to download the NixOS config from [this section](#installing-the-os) (but do not run the installer as instructed there!!) and put the config in `/etc/nixos`.
+Note that we are not mounting the filesystem under `/mnt/` here but working directly in `/etc/`.
 This is also the time to make any modifications to the config before we build it.

 Then we'll go ahead and built the final NixOS system and setup the necessary files to have the conversion done on the next boot.
 ```